xtclang/xvm/javatools_launcher/README.md

 `windows_launcher.exe`.

-The build for the native module is the GNU `make` utility, with the `makefile` located in the `main/src/c` directory.
-To execute the `makefile` on macOS, open a terminal, `cd` to the `main/src/c` directory, and execute the following command:
+The build for the native module is the GNU `make` utility, with the `makefile` located in the `src/main/c` directory.
+To execute the `makefile` on macOS, open a terminal, `cd` to the `src/main/c` directory, and execute the following command(s):

     make OS_NAME=macos
+    codesign -s "XQIZIT INCORPORATED" ../../../build/exe/macos_launcher

 or on Linux (**TODO!!!**):